I like this place and could willingly waste my time in it.

 3 Fabric First

-The solid timber and aluminium curtain wall façade and roof glazing system as well as the windows and doors meet the highest requirements for passive house standards: the world’s leading standard in energy efficient construction.
+Double glazed sliding windows located throughout the south and triple glazed sliding window located throughout the north meet the highest requirements for passive house standards: the world’s leading standard in energy efficient construction.

 HEALTH & WELL-BEING